willp240/antinullh/README.md

 Reactor Antinu OXO Analysis
 =======================

-Installation:
+This repository contains code to run a likelihood analysis of reactor antineutrinos at SNO+.
+The fitting is done using `OXO`.

+<h3>Installation:</h3>

-Clone this repository
+Clone this repository \
-Edit the env.sh file to point to your OXO install, this antinullh directory, and the top level directory where you want to files to be written to
+Edit the env.sh file to point to your `OXO` install, this `antinullh` directory, and the top level directory where you want to files to be written to

-source env.sh
+> source env.sh \
-make
+> make

+<h3>Running:</h3>

+Full instructions on how to run the code is in the `HowTo.md` guide